Aveleda e Rio de Onor

 Aveleda e Rio de Onor is a civil parish in the municipality of Bragança, Portugal.
-It was formed in 2013 by the merging of former parishes Aveleda and Rio de Onor.
+It was formed in 2013 by the merging of former parishes Aveleda and Rio de Onor (Rihonor de Castilla; Ruidenor/Rueidenor /ast-ES-LE/).
 The population in 2011 was 272, in an area of 106.35 km².

 Language

 Portuguese is spoken by everyone.
 Historically the main language was Rionorese, an Astur-Leonese language, which is almost extinct today.